forester3/RL78_G10_-/uart0-tx1/README.md

 # uart0-tx1 project
-This is third sample projet.
+This is third sample project.
 LED works blinking 1.2Hz at pin 11(port 0.2).
 You can connect LED through  around 1k ohm from 5V.
 This sample works reset voltage at 4.2V.